Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Acceleration.md

 The parameters of deep neural networks are tremendous.
 And deep learning is matrix-computation intensive.
 Specific hardware  such as GPU or TPU is used to speed up the computation of deep learning in training or inference.
 The optimization methods are used to train the deep neural network.
-To boost the training of deep learning, we would like to design faster optimization methods such as `ADAM` and delicate architure of neural network such as `ResNet`.
+To boost the training of deep learning, we would like to design faster optimization methods such as `ADAM` and delicate architectures of neural network such as `ResNet`.
 After training, the parameters of the deep neural network are fixed and used for inference, we would do much matrix multiplication via the saved fixed parameters of deep neural network.
 From [What’s the Difference Between Deep Learning Training and Inference?](https://blogs.nvidia.com/blog/2016/08/22/difference-deep-learning-training-inference-ai/)